infphyny/FpgaRiscV/README.md

 * To do a simulation: make sim  then ctrl-c after few seconds :  .vcd file grow fast  ~1 GiB/5s

 ## ** TODO **
 Quartus: Execute Synthesis and PnR once.
-Then update BRAM with a .mif file generated from the riscv toolchain.
+Then update BRAM with a .mif from binary generated from the riscv toolchain.